Biprojit113/talkBuddy/README.md

 # talkBuddy
-It's a website which is all about blog and chat.
+It's a website which is all about chat and blog.